jeanruggiero/compostable/README.md

 The backend repo is [here](https://github.com/jeanruggiero/mission-compostable-django).

-To explore Mission Compostable's image processing engine and play around with real data, check out this [Jupyter Notebook]!
+To explore Mission Compostable's image processing engine and play around with real data, check out this [Jupyter Notebook](https://github.com/jeanruggiero/mission-compostable/blob/master/com-python/image_processing_engine.ipynb)!

 ## Collaborators
-Ngoc (Ruby) Ngo
+- Ngoc (Ruby) Ngo
-Catherine Ng
+- Catherine Ng
-Sholpan Kalikova
+- Sholpan Kalikova
-Jean Ruggiero
+- Jean Ruggiero

 ## Describe your project in a tweet!
 We're on a mission to save compostable utensils from the landfill!
 These items won't break down in a landfill so we're using tech for good to make sure they make it to the nearest composting facility.